chachajona/React-Count-Down-LandingPage/README.md

 You can customize various aspects of the Lunar New Year Countdown Landing Page to make it fit your project's theme:

-- **Text**: Update the text displayed in the countdown page to reflect your messaging.
+- **Text**: Update the text displayed on the countdown page to reflect your messaging.
 - **Colors**: Modify the colors in the CSS to match your Lunar New Year color scheme.
 - **Images**: Replace the default images with your own Lunar New Year-themed images.